cameraVerif/CamVerif.002/README.md

 initCubeCon = And(10*xp0>=1, 1000*xp0<=101, 10*yp0>=45, 1000*yp0<=4501, 10*zp0>=1215, 1000*zp0<=121501)
 ```

-> **Note**: Make sure that all coefficients are real numbers and avoid division operators in the constraint.
+> **Note**: Make sure that all coefficients are integer numbers and avoid division operators in the constraint.

 To compute an interval image, run: